karinahuizar/karinahuizar/README.md

 - JavaScript
 - React
 - TypeScript
+- Python
+- MySQL
+- Java
 - Bootstrap
 - Material-UI

 🚀 My journey began with an intensive coding bootcamp called SheCodes.io, where I learned the fundamentals of web development and established a strong foundation.

+🎓 I am also pursuing my second bachelor’s degree in Computer Science with an emphasis in Software Engineering at Southern New Hampshire University.
+It’s been an exciting way to deepen my knowledge and sharpen my skills even further.

-🎯 My goal is to continue growing as a developer and contribute to innovative projects that have a real impact on users.
+🎯 My goal is to continue growing as a developer and contribute to projects that have a real impact on users.
 I thrive in collaborative environments and am always eager to learn and adapt to new challenges.

 🌟 Let's connect!
 I'm open to networking, discussing exciting job opportunities, or just chatting about the latest developments in the tech world.
 Feel free to reach out!